Child Support Attorney in Michigan

 How Is Child Support Calculated?

 The state of Michigan uses a special formula called the Michigan Child Support Formula (MCSF) to calculate the child support obligations of noncustodial parents.
-The amount of child support a noncustodial parent must pay is based on multiple factors, including:

 • Parents’ income ─ Child support obligations are based on parents’ respective net incomes.
 A person’s net income is their gross income and earnings minus certain expenses and costs, such as alimony payments or income taxes.
 Gross income includes salaried wages, hourly wages, overtime wages, bonuses, tips, and money made from investments or rentals.
 The courts often apply different standards to cases involving parents with net incomes that are either extremely high or below the Low-Income Threshold.

 • Healthcare expenses ─ Parents are responsible for the costs of their children’s ordinary healthcare needs — such as preventative care and prescription medications — as well as extraordinary medical expenses.
 Each parent’s healthcare expense obligation is expressed as a percentage of the cost of the child’s ordinary healthcare needs.
-These percentages are based on each parents’ net income and cannot be less than 10 percent or exceed 90 percent.
+These percentages are based on each parent’s net income and cannot be less than 10 percent or exceed 90 percent.
 When unexpected or extraordinary healthcare costs arise, parents must divide them based on their respective percentages of responsibility in the support order.

 • Childcare expenses ─ As with healthcare costs, each parent’s obligation for childcare expenses is based on their respective share of net family income.
 The court considers childcare expenses reasonable and necessary when parents need childcare assistance in order to seek employment, retain employment, or attend educational programs to improve their employment prospects.